Programme

 09:45–10:25 · 40 min

-Presentation 2 — Current methodologies, databases, and modelling approaches
+Presentation 2 — Current methodologies and modelling approaches in invasion ecology

 • Advantages, obstacles, and limitations of databases, monitoring, modelling, and decision tools